TheGloriousGenesis/CS_Learning/Docker/Docker_Fundamentals/README.md

 - Change config of where logs are saved as well as their max size! in daemon.json
 - Can be overriden per container basis

+## Networking
+Containers networking e describe the ability for containers to communicate with each other.

+`docker network` -